 |Fall 2014 - Spring 2015||4||14||95% or higher||3.54||3|

 *Diversity defined as race, ethnicity, gender, and disability.

 Employment rates and settings

 Program alumni from years 1994 through 2016 are employed across the country and abroad in a variety of public and private rehabilitation settings; including, but not limited to: State-Federal Vocational Rehabilitation system; private, nonprofit and for profit agencies; or with the Department of Veterans Affairs.
 The overall employment rate for graduates of the rehabilitation counseling and rehabilitation counseling/teaching program is 95 percent or higher.

 In addition, rehabilitation counseling and rehabilitation counseling/teaching students are required to participate in an annual review of student performance.
 The annual review occurs in March and April of each year.
 The annual review assures student progress by addressing milestones such as GPA, pre-requisite completion and course sequencing, professional identity development, and overall student development.
 Through this process, students work closely with their academic advisor to assure timely progress through the program of study.
 Each student meets a minimum of one time per semester with their academic advisor.
-Further assessment of student learning occurs across the CORE knowledge domains during the CECP 6120 Counseling Practicum and CECP 6130 Field Practicum courses.
+Further assessment of student learning occurs across the CACREP knowledge domains during the CECP 6120 Counseling Practicum and CECP 6130 Field Practicum courses.
 Further, students must successfully demonstrate all knowledge domains to successfully complete these clinical courses.
 Students are required to complete the CRC exam.
-The CRC exam pass rate from Fall 2012 - Summer I 2015 was 85% (13 students and recent graduates who took the exam, 11 of whom passed).
-The national average pass rate for this same period was only 73%.
+The CRC exam pass rate from Fall 2013 - Summer II 2017 was 86% (14 students and recent graduates who took the exam, 12 of whom passed).
+The national average pass rate for this same period was only 77%.